 McGovern Institute faculty lead labs conducting groundbreaking research linked to the central mission of the institution.
 They also hold appointments in one or more academic departments at MIT.

-Polina Anikeeva works at the intersection of materials science, electronics, and neurobiology to improve our understanding and treatment of brain disorders.
+Polina Anikeeva works at the intersection of materials science, electronics, and neurobiology to improve our understanding of disorders of the nervous system.

 Emeritus Investigator Emilio Bizzi examined how the brain translates our general intentions into the detailed commands needed to control muscle movements.

 Ed Boyden develops novel tools that image and map the activity of the brain with the aim of repairing neural circuits.

 Emerita Investigator Martha Constantine-Paton studied the formation and modification of synapses in order to understand how experience shapes the wiring of the brain.